Updated: Apr 8

 Take panoramas, for example.
 Does shooting high-quality panoramas require purchasing specialized panorama hardware?
 The answer is sometimes yes, sometimes no. Let me explain.

 Setting up a panorama of a distant subject requires just two steps.
-First, adjust the length of the tripod legs to level the base of the tripod head, which is the plane of rotation as you pan the camera left to right.
+First, adjust the length of the tripod legs to level the chassis, the base of the tripod head, which is the plane of rotation as you pan the camera left to right.
 Second, level the camera itself from left-to-right so horizontal lines are horizontal.
+(By itself, leveling the camera is not enough; you have to level the chassis as well.)
 Put all camera controls on manual (manual focus, manual exposure, etc.).
 Pan the camera to the first camera position and shoot a frame.
 Pan to the next camera position, being sure the two frames overlap by about 30 percent, shoot the next frame, and continue.
 You don’t need a special panorama head for your tripod.